The Benefits Of Sex Addiction Therapy

 Dating someone with sex addiction

 It can be challenging to accept professional help for sex addiction due to stigma or fear of vulnerability.
-However, therapy can be effective.
-You can consider individual or couples therapy and learn unique skills to target your unwanted behaviors or urges while minimizing their impact on your life.
-You can also consider online counseling if you’re looking for an unknowns or less stigmatized form of therapy.
-With online counseling, you can speak with a mental health professional via phone, video, or live chat sessions.
+However, sex addiction therapy can be effective.
+You can consider individual therapy or couples therapy and learn unique skills to target your unwanted sexual behaviors or urges while minimizing their impact on your life.
+You can also consider online therapy if you’re looking for a less stigmatized form of therapy.
+With online therapy, you can speak with a mental health professional via phone, video, or live chat therapy sessions.
 Through many platforms, like BetterHelp for individuals or Regain for couples, you are free to choose a nickname when you sign up to stay unknown during treatment.
-Therapists can provide personalized worksheets, resources, and advice.
+Therapists can also provide personalized worksheets, resources, and advice.

 CBT is one of the most popular treatments for sex addiction, and a recent study found that online sessions of CBT can be as effective as in-person treatments.
 The same study found that virtual therapy is often less expensive and offers greater reachability than office visits.